Losant/losant-docs/docs/workflows/triggers/on-connect.md

 # On Connect Trigger

-The on connect trigger will trigger a workflow whenever one or more devices connect to the Losant platform.
+The on connect trigger will trigger a workflow whenever one or more devices connect to the Losant Platform.

 ![On Connect Trigger](/images/workflows/triggers/on-connect-trigger.png "On Connect Trigger")